wangj2727/EHR_SOFA/README.md

 6. `SupplementalTable2a_3b_SensitivityAnalysisExcludeESRD.Rmd` contains Rmd code for sensitivity analysis excluding patients with ESRD (End Stage Renal Disease).
 7. `SupplementalTable2b_3c_SensitivityAnalysisExcludeESRD&CKD.Rmd` contains Rmd code for another sensitivity analysis exluding patients with ESRD+CKD (Chronic Kidney Disease).
 8. `SupplementalTable4a_4b_logisitcReg&TreeModel_ExcludeImputedZero.Rmd` contains Rmd code for another sensitivity analysis excluding patients whose SOFA values got imputed as 0.
+9. `SupplementalTable5_SuppFigure2.Rmd` contains Rmd code for sensitivity analysis excluding patients who had an ICD-10 code for Operating Room (OR) or other procedural indications on the same day as intubation, as well as code to plot Supplemental Figure2.

-9. `2DHistogram Heatmap showing predicted prob of glm models.R` includes R code to visualize predicted probability of Age and/or total SOFA generated from logistic regression models.
+10. `2DHistogram Heatmap showing predicted prob of glm models.R` includes R code to visualize predicted probability of Age and/or total SOFA generated from logistic regression models.
-10. `ScatterShaded_colorPlot_BasedOnTree&Glm.R` includes R code to visualize predicted performance of Age and total SOFA based on logistic regression models and conditional classification tree model.
+11. `ScatterShaded_colorPlot_BasedOnTree&Glm.R` includes R code to visualize predicted performance of Age and total SOFA based on logistic regression models and conditional classification tree model.